swo/amr_geography/README.md

 fraction β of internal contacts are represented by internal flights.
 Then c_ij (contacts) = α * t_ij (flights) and c_ii = α / β * t_ii.

+Show that US commuting and EU flights are pretty similarly distributed, if you allow that *internal* flights represent a small fraction (0.1%) of all internal contacts.
+Seems reasonable.
+Commuting seems like an easier thing to imagine.

+(Compare US flight pattern?
+Point isn't exactly what the network is, it's what effect it could have.)

+## (new) framing

+- Not a big problem in terms of X-sectional observations across large populations, like states.
+Could become problematic for smaller units, like cities or states.
+- However, hard to say it's *not* a problem, even for states, because very challenging to observe this effect, with so many unknowns.
+- Frame this as an opinion piece or something?

 ## Framing

 - Use/resistance is important, but it's sometimes hard to detect use/res relationships (cite Turnidge)